txstate-etc/dataloader-factory/README.md

 graphql APIs with dataloader-factory.

-If you've read the [documentation for dataloader](https://github.com/graphql/dataloader) (and I hope you have!), you'll recall that the batch function you give to a dataloader is required to return results in the exact same order as the keys that were provided, and the return array should have undefined in it for any keys that didn't turn out to exist.
+If you've read the [documentation for dataloader](https://github.com/graphql/dataloader) (and I hope you have!), you'll recall that the batch function you give to new DataLoader is required to return results in the exact same order as the keys that were provided, and the return array should have undefined in it for any keys that didn't turn out to exist.